-Some students' documentation supports early course registration as an accommodation.
+Early course registration is an LDP service for those students who have earned less than 54 credits (typically the first two years of college).
+Some students' documentation also supports early course registration as an accommodation after the completion of the 54 credits.
 Early course registration means that students start the advising process earlier than other students.
-They meet with their major advisor to plan a schedule for the next semester.
-This schedule should be made with the student's disability-related needs and reasonable accommodations in mind so that students are placed in classes that allow them to perform to their ability.
+They meet with their program advisor and major advisor to plan a schedule for the next semester.
+This schedule should be made with the student's learning style and reasonable accommodations in mind so that students are placed in classes that best allow them to perform to their ability.

-Here are some suggestions to help prepare for course registration:
+Here are some suggestions to help prepare for early course registration:

 - Familiarize yourself with the University's Common Core of Studies so that you know which classes you need to take prior to graduating.
-The requirements for fulfilling the Common Core of Studies is described in the University's Undergraduate Catalog, catalog.westfield.ma.edu, and is outlined in the back of the Course Offerings Booklet which is distributed every semester in paper copy. - When the semester's Course Offerings Booklet is available, obtain one (these can be found in the Banacos Center at the front desk, from the access advisor, in your residential hall, and in the Advising Center in Parenzo Hall).
+The requirements for fulfilling the Common Core of Studies is described in the University's Undergraduate Catalog, catalog.westfield.ma.edu, and is outlined in the back of the Course Offerings Booklet which is distributed every semester in paper copy. - When the semester's Course Offerings Booklet is available, obtain one (these can be found in the Banacos Center at the front desk, from your program advisor, in your residential hall, and in the Advising Center in Parenzo Hall).
 The Registrar's website will also have an electronic copy: www.westfield.ma.edu/registrar. - Familiarize yourself with your major's requirements.
 You can find your major's requirements in the Undergraduate Catalog found at catalog.westfield.ma.edu.
-If you are Undeclared, focus on taking Common Core courses or electives that might help you select an appropriate major. - Make an appointment with your major advisor (if you have a declared major) or the Advising Center. - When you meet with your major advisor, be sure to bring your prepared advising sheet and be sure to make the meeting on time.
+If you are Undeclared, focus on taking Common Core courses or electives that might help you select an appropriate major. - Make an appointment with both your program advisor and major advisor (if you have a declared major).
+Then, when you show up to meet with your program advisor, have a draft prepared of courses you would like to take for the upcoming semester.
+Your program advisor can discuss with you whether the times or courses are appropriate. - When you meet with your major advisor, be sure to bring your prepared advising sheet and be sure to make the meeting on time.
 If, for some reason, you can't make the meeting, email or phone to cancel. - During your meeting with your major advisor, you could discuss the following: - what courses you need to take in order to complete your major and obtain your degree, - the upcoming semester as well as your academic interests, internship possibilities, study abroad possibilities and your progress toward graduation, and - how the disability might affect your schedule (i.e., medications wear off late afternoon, or make you drowsy at certain times of day; more than two multimedia ways of teaching give you headaches, etc.) - Before leaving your meeting, be sure your major advisor has given you your new Alternate Registration PIN.
 You will need the PIN to register early.
 (Your Alternate PIN will change every semester, so you must see your advisor during each advising period.
-Your prior PIN will not work.) - Keep a copy of your signed advising form (with PIN!) in a safe place until your scheduled registration date.
+Your prior PIN will not work.)

+• Keep a copy of your signed advising form (with PIN!) in a safe place until your scheduled registration date.